maRT1gaS/cloudflare-docs/content/fundamentals/internet/peering/index.md

 Not every network owns all of its cables and infrastructure.
 There are three types of networks:

 - Tier 1 networks own physical infrastructure and exchange traffic with all other tier 1 providers and thus can reach every other network without purchasing transit from another company.
 (There are also regional Tier 1 networks that can own the infrastructure in a region, but not globally).
-AT&T is a good example of a Tier 1 network, it operates 410,000 miles of fiber cable.
+AT\&T is a good example of a Tier 1 network, it operates 410,000 miles of fiber cable.
 Comcast is a good example of a regional Tier 1 network, it operates fiber in the US, but not globally.
 - Tier 2 networks buy the use of Tier 1 network cables or make agreements with Tier 1 networks to use the cables for free (aka peering).
 - Tier 3 networks are those that connect the Tier 1 and 2 networks to people’s homes and offices.